-VOTE for Reproductive Freedom, 2022 billboard, by Lena Wolff & Hope Meng
+VOTE for Reproductive Freedom, 2024 billboard, Phlladelphia, Lena Wolff & Hope Meng

-VOTE for the Freedom to Read, 2024, Lena Wolff & Hppe Meng
+VOTE for the Freedom to Read, 2024, offset poster, Lena Wolff & Hppe Meng

 Project History